dubwoc/gcb-bakery/README.md

-This tutorial will walk you through using Google Container Builder as a way to "bake" VMs using packer + of the popular configuration management systems.
+This tutorial will walk you through using Google Container Builder as a way to "bake" VMs using packer + your choice of configuration management systems.

 Assumptions:
   * You have a GCP account